google/santa/Docs/details/santa-driver.md

 ###### KAUTH_SCOPE_FILEOP

-Santa also listens for file operations, this is mainly used for logging [1].
+Santa also listens for file operations, this is mainly used for logging [1] and cache invalidation.

 * `KAUTH_FILEOP_DELETE`, `KAUTH_FILEOP_RENAME`, `KAUTH_FILEOP_EXCHANGE` and `KAUTH_FILEOP_LINK` are logged
 * `KAUTH_FILEOP_EXEC` is used to log `execve()`s.
 Since the `KAUTH_VNODE_EXECUTE` is used to allow or deny an `execve()` the process arguments have not been setup yet.
 Since `KAUTH_FILEOP_EXEC` is triggered after an `execve()` it is used to log the `execve()`.